mditullio/chatgpt-custom-styler/readme.md

 ## How It Works

 The extension injects a content script that runs whenever you visit the ChatGPT website.
 The script selects the left sidebar element and changes its width to `400px`.
 It also removes a CSS class that sets a fixed width, ensuring the new width is applied.
+The script also reacts to changes on the left column bar attributes, in order to reapply the desired width.

 ## Installation